gperreymond/ministack-custom/README.md

 ### Terragrunt

-After all is op and running, it's time to use terraform.
+After the cluster ip and running, it's time to deploy some jobs.

 ```sh
 # run only once, to create the bucket in minio for terraform states